baggins183/MyEmu/README.txt

 Plan is to translate Gcn bytecode to spir-v.
 Gcn seems to all be public.
-Already supported in LLVM: can disassemble gcn code found in games using AMDGPU disassembler (with some tIaks to allow disassembling for the Bonaire arch, see Gcn/llvm_patch.diff).
+Already supported in LLVM: can disassemble gcn code found in games using AMDGPU disassembler (with some tweaks to allow disassembling for the Bonaire arch, see Gcn/llvm_patch.diff).

 Will need to turn Gcn arbitrary control flow into legal spir-v (structured?) control flow.

-Need to handle Iird things like predicated execution with the exec mask, ambiguity between condition codes and uniforms (which are stored in scalar gprs).
+Need to handle weird things like predicated execution with the exec mask, ambiguity between condition codes and uniforms (which are stored in scalar gprs).

 How to handle buffer, image, texture memory ops with Vulkan concepts (descriptors, etc).